EE109 – Fall 2022: Introduction to Embedded Systems

 - Rotate the Level knob until the value in the upper right says 1.0V and the display should freeze and show something like this.
 Note that the "Auto?" has changed to "Auto".

 The trigger level is always indicated on the display with the small "T" and triangle along the left side of the display.
 When the level is being adjusted it also shows it as a horizontal line through the display.
-Look at the top center part of the display and there should be small triangle pointing down.
+Look at the top center part of the display and there should be small solid triangle pointing down.
 This indicator shows the point along the horizontal (time) axis where the trigger condition was met.
 The default position is in the middle of the screen so you can see what the signal looked like before and after the triggering occurred.
-To see more of the signal before or after the trigger point, rotate the small knob in the Horizontal section of the controls to move the trigger point (and the displayed signal) back and forth.

-Useful Tip: You can always return the trigger point to the center of the screen by pressing the horizontal position knob.
+Useful Tip: If the trigger point has been moved left or right so much that it's not visible on the screen, this is indicated with an empty triangle at the top of the display.
+You can always return the trigger point to the center of the screen by pressing the horizontal position knob.

 - The last step is to change the horizontal scale factor, also known as the "time base" so we can see more of what the signal looks like.
 Rotate the large knob in the Horizontal section of the front panel to change the time per division (shown at the top of the display) until it says 500μs.
 We can now see that the signal is a square wave that repeats every 1000 microseconds, or 1msec.
 From the vertical scale we can see that the signal goes between zero volts and +2.5 volts.